neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 ```

 Formatting the documentation in this way makes it so that it shows up in official places like `str.__doc__` and `help(str)`.

+Notice that one of the tests makes sure that the function raises a ValueError if it's given an invalid argument.

 ## Describe the reasons why Python is popular, and what it mean to "run" Python code